wilsonkl/Theia/docs/source/ransac.rst

       most one pose is correct.
 If the selected match is correct, then only the correct pose will pass the test.
 Per default, the test is disabled.
       NOTE: Not currently implemented!

+.. class:: RansacSummary

+  ``inliers``: A std::vector<int> container with inlier indices.

+  ``num_iterations``: Number of iterations required.

+  ``confidence``: The observed confidence of the model based on the inlier ratio
+       and the number of iterations performed.

 We will illustrate the use of the RANSAC class with a simple line estimation example.